-Kim Christen is a Professor in the Department of English, the Director of the Digital Technology and Culture Program, the Director of the Center for Digital Scholarship and Curation and the Director of Digital Initiatives for the College of Arts and Sciences at Washington State University.
+Kim Christen is a Professor in and Director of the Digital Technology and Culture Program and the Director of the Center for Digital Scholarship and Curation.
 Dr. Christen received her Ph.D. from the history of consciousness department at the University of California at Santa Cruz in 2004.
 Her academic research and grant-funded projects focus on the intersection of digital technologies, intellectual property rights, archival process, cultural heritage movements and the ethics of openness within Indigenous communities, and with and by libraries, archives, and museums.
 More of Dr. Christen’s work, including publications and projects, can be found at her website, and you can follow her on Twitter @Mukurtu.

 Dr. Christen enjoys teaching a range of classes focusing on the ethics of access and openness in relation to knowledge sharing and in particular on the practices and processes around digital humanities and museum and archival access.
 Her classes stress critical thinking and making.